antoinezanardi/werewolves-assistant-api-next/README.md

 This app is Docker ready !

 The Dockerfile is available at the root of the project.
+It uses a multi-stage build to optimize the image size and distroless image to reduce the attack surface.

 ### 🔨 Development mode